Raw Vegan Diet – Let’s Explore!

 I decided to try a raw food challenge: 1 day of raw food each week for 12 weeks.

 Why raw?
-People have reported that they lost weight and had more energy on a raw food diet… I thought that sounds good to me!
+People have reported that they lost weight and had more energy on a raw vegan diet… I thought that sounds good to me!

 One day of raw a week felt like quite a challenge for a raw food newbie.
 I wondered…